coreeng/core-platform-docs/content/platform/alert-runbooks.md

 {{% notice warning %}}
 Utilisation doesn't have to reach 100% for requests to be affected.
-NAT Gateway will try to allocate at least the number of ports specified in `network.public_nat_gateway.min_ports_per_vm` configuration.
+NAT Gateway will try to allocate at least the number of ports specified in `network.publicNatGateway.minPortsPerVm` configuration.
 If there are not enough ports available to satisfy this value, no ports will be allocated to VM in need.
 {{% /notice %}}